 (In case you didn't know, it was hot!)

 Shortly before I reached that coveted slice of shade, I overhead the K9 teams on the radio.
-They'd completed their assignment and the dogs were spent.
-Incident Command offered rides back in the Polaris for canines and handlers, and they readily accepted.
+They'd completed their assignment, and the dogs were spent.
+Incident Command offered rides back in the Polaris (UTV) for canines and handlers, and they readily accepted.

-My search partners, both from Yavapai County, angled in towards my location and the three of us simultaneously dropped our packs and ourselves into the shade.
-We'd completed about half our segment by 11am.
+My search partners, both from Yavapai County, angled in toward my location, and the three of us dropped our packs in unison and ourselves into the shade.
+We'd completed about half our segment by 11 a.m.
 Another team reported that they too were taking a shade break before continuing to grid search their segment.
 We heard the lucky team on the river over the radio, doing their searching by boat and with a spotting scope.
-(But they deserved that assignment; both had been out there on foot and on ATVs the day before.)
+(But they deserved that assignment; both had been out here on foot and on ATVs the day before.)

 After about 20 minutes of rest, my partners and I resumed our grid pattern, staying alert for the sound of rattling that could come from beneath any bit of brush or shaded bit of ground beneath a rock at any moment.
 We'd been told to watch out for rattlesnakes and scorpions, but no one reported encountering either one.
 I'm quite sure they were watching us, though.